 Legal Topics Toggle navigation

-Q. Are all committees formally created by departments or administrators subject to WOML?
+Q. Are all committees created by departments or administrators subject to WOML?

 A. Whether a committee is subject to WOML depends on how it is created.
-If you are not sure whether a committee would be subject to WOML, you should contact the Office of General Counsel or Campus Legal Counsel.
+If you are not sure whether a committee or similar body would be subject to WOML, you should contact the Office of General Counsel or Campus Legal Counsel.

 Q. Are social gatherings, staff meetings and other informal encounters subject to WOML?